Primary biliary cirrhosisDefinition:

 The disease more commonly affects middle-aged women.

 Long-term bile obstruction is believed to lead to liver cirrhosis .
-The disease may be associated with autoimmune disorders such as:
+The disease may be linked to autoimmune disorders such as:

 The following tests can check to see if your liver is working properly: